In this section we consider the analysis of twining. Therefore lets start by importing some Magnesium data and reconstructing the grain structure.

 mtexColorbar

 We observe that we have many grain boundaries with misorientation angle larger than 80 degree.
-In order to investigate the distribution of misorientation angles further we have the look at a misorientation angle histogramm.
+In order to investigate the distribution of misorientation angles further we have the look at a misorientation angle histogram.

 close all